Chapter 1 : Alexa: When We Have a Few too Many

 Because I have no freaking idea what to do now!

 I sigh in my seat and rest my chin on my right arm, with my left raised to twirl my finger in my empty bottle.
 It's my year's graduation party, which I think is kinda pointless considering the graduation was at Hogwarts yesterday, but this party was organized by parents.
 They hired a venue here in London, with a DJ, bought the food and the drink - they actually trust us enough to keep the supply of alcohol - so it's an open bar.

 I think it was primarily my dad and Mr. Potter.
 They kinda work together at the Ministry, so they talk a lot (my dad is the lead Hit Wizard, while Mr. Potter is Head Auror).
-I haven't spoken to Mr. Potter since I was eleven and stopped going with Dad to work because I had Hogwarts in the year and friends to visit and who visisted in the summer, though I still saw him at King's Cross and was polite enough to wave.
+They're good friends.
+I haven't really spoken to Mr. Potter since I was eleven and stopped going with Dad to work because I had Hogwarts in the year and friends to visit and who visited in the summer, though I still saw him at King's Cross and was polite enough to wave.

 He's not bad, I have no idea what Uncle Draco keeps talking about.
 His son's a pain in the arse, though...

 I look up, my hand moving from the glass to cup my chin.
 I smirk softly, it's the only 'mean' response he's going to get out of me, given I'm too lazy and, admittedly, still very much in shock over the fact that I'm now officially an adult to give my usual look.
 "What do you want, Potter?"

 I'm all bark and no bite tonight.
 Pity, I miss the old me.
 I mean the usual me; I'm not gone for good.